 The eastern parson spider can be found throughout most New York counties from July-November.
 They are one of the most common types of spiders in New York.

 It gets its name from the reddish patch on the abdomen, which resembles a parson’s robe.
-They hunt in trees, under leaves, and buildings where they live among plants such as grapes and citrus trees.
+They hunt in trees, under leaves, and in buildings where they live among plants such as grapes and citrus trees.

-They do not spin webs but will wait for prey by turning a small nonsticky ball (or trap) that acts as a lure.
+They do not spin webs but will wait for prey by turning a small, nonsticky ball (or trap) that acts as a lure.
 When the game takes the bait, it shoots out a silk noose to secure the food with spiky bristles.

 14. Woodlouse Spider